 You may already know all about our bare bulbs collection…but did you also know that we now have a Hip Hardware range featuring industrial style furniture handles, kitchen door handles & kitchen drawer knobs?
 I know, I know, when you think of hardware the word hip doesn’t automatically spring to mind.
 To me it conjures up memories of being dragged to look at drill bits and bricks with my Dad every weekend.
-I was dubious to say the least.
+I was dubious, to say the least.
 In fact, the very definition of hardware is ‘tools, machinery, and other durable equipment’, again not so appealing.
 That being said, our hardware IS hip, industrial and dare I say, a little bit sexy.
 I’m officially becoming my Dad.

-Hip Hardware – Brand new industrial style furniture handles, door handles & knobs
+Hip Hardware – Brand new industrial-style furniture handles, door handles & knobs

 One of our newest additions – industrial style furniture handles, door handles & drawer knobs is particularly fabulous and makes updating your kitchen, furniture, or anything you want ridiculously easy!
 Look beyond the practicalities of having door handles and knobs.
-Yes, it’s always good to be able to open your cupboards easily…after all a girl’s gotta eat.
+Yes, it’s always good to be able to open your cupboards easily…after all a girls gotta eat.
 But do we really have to sacrifice style for the sake of functionality?

 The simple answer to that question is no. Handles and knobs are a really important (and often overlooked) part of our homes.
-After all you wouldn’t want a carefully styled interior ruined by an unsightly knob.
+After all, you wouldn’t want a carefully styled interior ruined by an unsightly knob.
 A stunning way to tie your rooms together is by coordinating your door and drawer handles with your rooms – and it’s not as hard as you may think.

-With so many different standout styles it’s really difficult to choose a favourite, so I’ve asked around the team ‘what’s your favourite knob?’ after much inappropriate giggling to my oh so serious question…and a few answers too crude to write here, I got some serious responses but let’s start with me
+With so many different standout styles it’s really difficult to choose a favourite, so I’ve asked around the team ‘what’s your favourite knob?’ after much inappropriate giggling to my oh so serious question…and a few answers too crude to write here, I got some serious responses but let’s start with me.

 Keren (me) loves vintage, fairytale chic

 Because I’m ridiculously indecisive I have two favourites.
 My first love is the kitchen door handle Iron Age.
 It has a real handmade vibe and is authentically vintage.
-This door handle to me is very fairy tale-esque and instantly takes me back to watching the secret garden and more medieval inspired movies like Robin Hood, A Knight’s Tale and Labyrinth.
+This door handle to me is very fairy tale-esque and instantly takes me back to watching the secret garden and more medieval-inspired movies like Robin Hood, A Knight’s Tale and Labyrinth.
 I can imagine using it to open a door to a world full of wonder and delight, and I want to feel that all the time.
-This untreated handle will react with the environment around it, tarnishing and naturally aging over time.
+This untreated handle will react with the environment around it, tarnishing and naturally ageing over time.
 I would love to use this handle on an old set of pine drawers that I own.
 I just know that this iron handle would really toughen them up, complimenting the old wood beautifully to create a vintage-industrial finish with just a hint of mystery.